St. Columba’s Cricket Club – Invitational Tournament Rules

 - Cricket boots with metal and/or rubber spikes are not allowed on the field.

 - For all group matches and semi-finals, a five‐minute water break will be taken at the end of 15 overs and a ten-minute break will be taken at the end of the first inning.

 - For the final match, a five-minute water break will be taken at the end of 17 overs and a ten-minute break will be taken at the end of the first inning.

 - Water will be brought onto the field by SCCC members for the batsman, fielding team, and the umpires during the five-minute water break for all matches.

 - No water break will be permitted during play.
 The two umpires will carry bottle of water for the batsman.
-The fielding teams are allowed to carry water bottles.
-However, any delivery hitting the water bottles will be considered as illegal fielding and five penalty runs will be awarded to batting team.
+The fielding teams can carry water bottles.
+However, any delivery hitting the water bottles will be considered as illegal fielding and 5 penalty runs will be awarded to batting team.

 E. Runners, Substitutes, Batsman or Fielder Leaving the Field, Batsman Retiring,

 Batsman Commencing Innings

 - Substitute runners for injured batsman will be allowed for the tournament.

 - Captains from both teams should designate a 12th man for their team, if applicable.